A9HORA/ExHaunt/README.md

 ## 📜 License

-Licensed under MIT.
-See `LICENSE`.
+Licensed under the **ExHaunt Proprietary License** — no redistribution, no derivatives, contribution only with explicit permission.
+See [LICENSE](LICENSE) for full terms.

 ---